Religion in Croatia

+Croatia's religious landscape reflects its position at the crossroads of Central Europe, the Balkans, and the Mediterranean, where Western Catholic, Eastern Orthodox, and Islamic influences have interacted for centuries.
 Christianity is the most widely professed religion in Croatia, representing 87.34% of the total population.
 A large majority of the Croats declare themselves to be members of the Catholic Church.

 Croatia has no official religion and freedom of religion is a right defined by the country's Constitution, which also defines all religious communities as equal before the law and separate from the state.